aiekick/ImGuiFileDialog/README.md

 </blockquote></details>

-## Thats all folks :-)
+## That's all folks :-)

 You can check by example in this repo with the file CustomImGuiFileDialogConfig.h :
-- this trick was used for have custom icon font instead of labels for buttons or messages titles
+- this trick was used to have custom icon font instead of labels for buttons or messages titles
 - you can also use your custom imgui button, the button call stamp must be same by the way :)

 The Custom Icon Font (in CustomFont.cpp and CustomFont.h) was made with ImGuiFontStudio (https://github.com/aiekick/ImGuiFontStudio) i wrote for that :)
-ImGuiFontStudio is using also ImGuiFileDialog.$
+ImGuiFontStudio is also using ImGuiFileDialog.$

 ![Alt](https://repobeats.axiom.co/api/embed/22a6eef207d0bce7c03519d94f55100973b451ca.svg "Repobeats analytics image")